vercel/next.js/errors/postcss-function.md

-# Postcss Configuration Is a Function
+# PostCSS Configuration Is a Function

 #### Why This Error Occurred